Memphis Bleek: Music career

 In the summer of 2010, he served as a hype man for Jay-Z on stage during a performance at the Swedish festival Peace&Love.

 On April 10, 2012, Memphis Bleek released The Movement, an online mixtape which went on to receive over 125,000 downloads on DatPiff.
 On June 6, 2012, Memphis Bleek released Kush Vol. 2.
 On March 21, 2014, he released The Movement 2 as a mixtape for free download.

+On June 20, 2025, Memphis Bleek released his fifth studio album, Apt 3D.
+The project, which features a collaboration with Benny the Butcher and Smoke DZA, marked his first major studio release in over two decades.

 Personal life

 On December 13, 2014, Cox married longtime girlfriend, Ashley Coombs, in an evening ceremony at The Merion in Cinnaminson, New Jersey, in which Jay-Z was in attendance.
 In July 2018, Cox announced the birth of their first child, a daughter.
 Cox also has a son, born in June 2002.
 Cox is the cousin of fellow Brooklyn rapper Sean Price.

 Other ventures

 Warehouse Music Group

 Getting the approval of Jay-Z in 2015, Memphis Bleek started his own label, as CEO and founder of Warehouse Music Group.
 The debut release from the label was Memphis Bleek's single "So Different" featuring Manolo Rose, which created a big buzz for the label.
 On July 28, 2016, Memphis Bleek made the announcement of signing Manolo Rose and Casanova.
 In 2017, Manolo Rose released "Ball Drop" and "Pink Fur".
 That same year, Casanova released three big singles: "Don't Run", "Go Best Friend" and "Left, Right" featuring Chris Brown and Fabolous.
+In July 2026, Memphis Bleek announced the label's dissolution via interview, saying: "Warehouse Music Group is still a family, [but] we're not a label anymore."